smithrockmaker/Course-template/lecture/general_information/index.md

 Hello everyone and welcome to the course page for X

-## Couse name
+## Course name

-Within this course we will explore
+Within this course we will explore X

 You can use the following sections to navigate through the content of the lecture: